FlickType/FlickTypeKit/README.md

 The optional `startingText` argument can be used to support editing of existing text.
 Editing is currently only supported with FlickType; the value of `startingText` is ignored when using one of the standard input methods.

 ### Running on device
-Once you get things working in the Simulator, email us at [sdk@flicktype.com](mailto:sdk@flicktype.com) with the bundle ID of your watch _extension_ target to whitelist it for use on real devices.
+Once you get things working in the Simulator, email us at [sdk@flicktype.com](mailto:sdk@flicktype.com) with the bundle ID of your watch _extension_ target, so we can whitelist it for use on real devices.

 See the included sample app, and let us know if you have any questions or issues!